StefansM/dataset-coreutils/README.md

 ### `deval`: evaluate pipeline

 If you've tried running any of the commands above individually, you'll have noticed that they don't print any data.
-Instad, they write a JSON-encoded query plan that gets consumed by `deval`.
+Instead, they write a JSON-encoded query plan that gets consumed by `deval`.
 A pipeline does nothing unless `deval` is invoked.